curateteaching/digitalpedagogy/keywords/network.md

 ## CURATORIAL STATEMENT

 A network is an interconnected system of conductive parts.
 In its human form, a network is a complex net-like combination of communicative people who transmit and exchange information and ideas.
 People often associate the term network with infrastructure, but this curation tackles the importance of the term as used for learning in the context of digital pedagogy and the social web.
 Our classrooms are no longer bound by walls.
 Information is readily available, and the tap of a screen gives us access to the open web.
 With this new capacity to access content in a split-second, how has this transformed teaching and learning?
 Networks can facilitate and expand the acquisition of knowledge, opening learning to a world beyond the immediate environment through connection.
 Key considerations should be made when thinking about the network as a learning portal.
 As social media has leant us powerful new tools to inquire with, to connect with (or to simply watch each other with) we take account of the pedagogical use of such tools in order to design inspired and empowered learning environments.

 The network refers to the set of relationships, personal interactions, and connections among participants, viewed as a set of nodes and links, with its affordances for information flows and helpful linkages.
 A community of practice entails a shared domain as a source of identification.
 In harnessing the power of the digital network for the sake of teaching and learning, one makes use of a complex lattice of relationships, nodes, links and associations, facilitating interaction via a form of connectivity that drives both discovery and sharing.
 As an example, the PLN (Personal Learning Network) is a vibrant, ever-evolving and flexible group of connections.
 In addition, the hashtag is a digital tool that pays tribute to the network.
-In developing our own curation of this keyword network, we relied on our own PLNs to crowdsource our initial ideas and build a comprehensive reading list [Bali & Zamora].
+In developing our own curation of this keyword network, we relied on our own PLNs to crowdsource our initial ideas and build a comprehensive reading list, including contributors to our early google doc & hashtag: Rebecca J. Hogue, Andrea Rehn, Frances Bell, Jeffrey Keefer, Catherine Cronin, Howard Rheingold, Vanessa Vaile, Maha Abdelmoneim, Thomas Ryberg, Kevin Hodgson, Peter Goodyear, Virginia Yonkers, Linda Harasim, Jeff Merrell, Michael Weller (Bali & Zamora).

 McConnell et al highlight the philosophical roots of networked learning in the work of Dewey and Freire.
 Emphasizing relationships and collaboration rather than technology, networked learning highlights openness in attitude, learner collaboration, self-directed learning and authentic learning.
 The more recent model of connectivism arose to describe networked learning enhanced by social media.
 McConnell et al suggest that the advent of social media supports networked learning more effectively than the confined learning model of the LMS (Learning Management System, e.g. Blackboard).
 Connectivism expands the meaning of openness to the open web, and interactions do not necessarily take place only in tight-knit communities or within the confines of a particular course, but are distributed over social media.
 Catherine Cronin considers how open online spaces are public, widening learners’ networks and possible identities, whereas bounded spaces (i.e. classes using LMSs) are private.